ollipal/sshkeyboard/README.md

 ```

 Note: this process does not run markdown lint as it requires Ruby to be
 installed.
-If you want to run that locally as well, install Ruby, install
+If you want to run that locally as well, install Ruby and install
 markdown lint with `gem install mdl -v 0.11.0`.
 Then from `pre-commit`
 change `RUN_MDL=false` to `RUN_MDL=true`.
 (You need to copy the file again
 into .git/hooks if you did that earlier)